-ACT Exam Pattern 2019: ACT® Test is conducted by ACT (a non-profit organisation) to assess the readiness of the high school students aspiring to pursue undergraduate studies in the US; therefore the ACT 2019 exam pattern has been designed in a way that the test takers can connect with their high school curriculum.
-According to the ACT exam pattern 2019, candidates can choose to appear in any of the two formats of ACT test, namely ACT (without/no writing) or ACT (with writing).
-Candidates can choose the test format depending on the requirement of the candidates’ desired college in the US.
-The subjects which are included in the ACT test are English, Mathematics, Science, and Reading.
-In this article by careers360, candidates would be able to gather information on the exam pattern of ACT 2019 including the type of questions, scoring pattern, sub-scoring topics etc.
+ACT Exam Pattern 2020- Details of the test pattern of ACT® as given by ACT (a non-profit organisation) would be useful for a student attempting the exam.
+ACT® Test assesses the readiness of the high school students who are aspiring to pursue their undergraduate studies in the US.
+The design of ACT 2020 exam pattern is in a way that the test takers can connect with their high school curriculum while preparing for it.
+ACT exam pattern 2020 allows candidates to appear in any of the two formats of ACT test.
+These two formats are ACT (without/no writing) and ACT (with writing).
+The choice of the format depends on the specifications by the preferred colleges in US to which candidates are applying.
+The subjects included in the ACT test are English, Mathematics, Science, and Reading.
+In this article, candidates would be able to gather information on the exam pattern of ACT 2020 like type of questions, duration, scoring pattern, sub-scoring topics and more.

 2 hours and 55 minutes